mistio/gocky/README.md

 ## Caveats

-While `influxdb-relay` does provide some level of high availability, there are a few scenarios that need to be accounted for:
+While `gocky` does provide some level of high availability, there are a few scenarios that need to be accounted for:

-- `influxdb-relay` will not relay the `/query` endpoint, and this includes schema modification (create database, `DROP`s, etc).
+- `gocky` will not relay the `/query` endpoint, and this includes schema modification (create database, `DROP`s, etc).
 This means that databases must be created before points are written to the backends.
 - Continuous queries will still only write their results locally.
 If a server goes down, the continuous query will have to be backfilled after the data has been recovered for that instance.
 - Overwriting points is potentially unpredictable.
 For example, given servers A and B, if B is down, and point X is written (we'll call the value X1) just before B comes back online, that write is queued behind every other write that occurred while B was offline.
 Once B is back online, the first buffered write succeeds, and all new writes are now allowed to pass-through.
 At this point (before X1 is written to B), X is written again (with value X2 this time) to both A and B. When the relay reaches the end of B's buffered writes, it will write X (with value X1) to B...
 At this point A now has X2, but B has X1.
   - It is probably best to avoid re-writing points (if possible).
 Otherwise, please be aware that overwriting the same field for a given point can lead to data differences.